Menkaure: Reign

-Menkaura flanked by the goddess Hathor (left) and the personification of the nome of Sesheshet (right).
+Menkaura flanked by the goddess Hathor (left) and the personification of the nome of Seshesh (right).
 Graywacke statue in Cairo Museum.

 The length of Menkaure's reign is uncertain.
 The ancient historian Manetho credits him with a reign of 63 years, but this is surely an exaggeration.
 The Turin King List is damaged at the spot where it should present the full sum of years, but the remains allow a reconstruction of "..?.. + 8 years of rulership".
 Egyptologists think that 18-year reign was meant to be written, which is generally accepted.
 A contemporary workmen's graffito reports about the "year after the 11th cattle count".
 If the cattle count was held every second year (as was tradition at least up to king Sneferu), Menkaure might have ruled for 22 years.

 In 2013, a fragment of the sphinx of Menkaure was discovered at Tel Hazor at the entrance to the city palace.